teemoto/teemoto/README.md

 ## 👨‍💻 About

-I'm a frontend-focused engineer interested in problems where **frontend engineering starts looking like systems engineering**.
+I'm an UI Engineering leader interested in problems where **frontend engineering starts looking like systems engineering**.

 * 🏗️ Building large-scale frontend platforms and developer infrastructure
 * 🤖 Exploring applied AI and AI-assisted engineering